UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

 - bit fast
 - perform some more testing of the demonstrations in advance, so that we can focus on the point of the demo instead of trying to follow along when solving unexpected errors
 - don't use vim, it is too hard for a beginner :-P
-- in particular for the terminal work, when there is a slightly complicated command output to analyze; show/tell which part that brings you to a certain conclusion
+- in particular for the terminal work, when there is a slightly complicated command output to analyse; show/tell which part that brings you to a certain conclusion
 - Generally, it was a bit complicated to follow what you were saying and the course content material, as it was complicated to navigate between the hackMD (and the many questions!) and the course content page, and you were not always following the same structure as the course content.
 Overall, much too fast for real beginners, but appropriate content and speed for people who have already used a cluster.
 - should have left the time for users to try out and do the exercises of the course page, but this makes the course longer.
 - I would love if things were a little bit more structured rather than just running a script with no explanation of the code there and being surprised by the output/error messages.
 The documents on the github page are good, but it would be more easier if we stick to the script.
 Also, the topics today were not that hard, but there was a flood of commands that we needed to use.